natmegsweden/NatMEG-PD_data/textfiles/README.md

 * Participant 105 is missing "start" trigger.
 * Participant 035 is missing "start" and "stop" triggers.
 * Participants 015 and 068 are missing "start" trigger - stop trigger instead has the "start" trigger value.
 See "*_events.tsv" files for more info.
 * Participants 041, 110, and 127 have multiple "start" triggers and missing "stop" triggers.
 Use the first "start" triggers.
-See "*-events.tsv" files for more info.
+See "*_events.tsv" files for more info.
 * Participant 063 has inverted trigger values.
 See "*_events.tsv" file for more info.

 ##### Go task